 The students learn about Earth, Earth’s atmosphere, our solar system, the planets, friction, the greenhouse effect and the difference between meteors, meteorites, and meteoroids.
 We also talk about stars, shooting stars, planets that look like stars, the moon, and historical figures from space history like Yuri Gargarin, Neil Armstrong and Sally Ride.
 Click here for the post-assembly worksheet.

 “Dino provides a fun and engaging learning experience for our students each year!
 They are always excited to learn about outer space and science through his music and stories.”

 – Laura Bates, Principal, Discovery Ridge Elementary School, Wentzville, Missouri

-Dinosaurs and Dragonflies (Kindergarten-Third Grade)
+Dinosaurs and Dragonflies (Kindergarten-Sixth Grade)